Frequently Asked Questions About Criminal Defense

 Trying to walk the legal minefield without a good lawyer can be treacherous at best.
 Attorney Jeffrey Kippa does not want to see a potential client take the “cheap” way out with an inexperienced attorney or no attorney at all.

-Jeffrey Kippa represents clients in Appleton, Green Bay and Oshkosh and throughout Wisconsin.
-To learn about his criminal defense experience, set up a free appointment online or call him at 920-944-3352.
+J. Kippa Law, LLC represent clients in Appleton, Green Bay and Oshkosh and throughout Wisconsin.
+To learn about their criminal defense experience, set up a free appointment online or call them at 920-733-1100.